Functional Mushrooms

 -

 Sterols.
-These molecules help block cholesterol absorption in your gut.
+These molecules help block the absorption of cholesterol in your gut.

 -